-SILT is about affordable land access for sustainable food farmers.
+SILT is creating affordable land access for Iowa’s sustainable food farmers.

 Time on the land, not in your truck.